 Michela Musolino studied commedia dell'arte with two great Romans, actress Lydia Biondi and director/actor Enzo Aronica.
 Working with producer, Paola Bellu, Musolino acted and sang in commedia performances and was directed by Aronica in a bilingual version of Goldoni's The Coffee Shop.
 Bellu proposed a one-woman-show for Musolino and asked her to pick the twelve songs she loved to sing the most...they were all Sicilian songs.
 Working with Bellu, Michela performed in such NYC venues as the Rainbow Room at Rockefeller Center and St Mark's Church in the Bowery.

 and then...this all happened -

 Since her performing base is NYC, Musolino's debut CD, Songs of Trinacria, would be recorded both in NYC and in Rome, Italy, at Alfa Music Studios.
 Michela presented a selection of traditional Sicilian work songs, lullabys and love songs accompanied by special guests: NYC-based guitarist and arranger, Wilson Montuori, and the great Sicilian drummer and folk singer, Alfio Antico.
 That CD would be heard on radio stations in the US and abroad, on programs like the BBC's Paul Sherrat's Global Jukebox; NPR's All Songs Considered, Gil Medovoy's Crossing Continents on KDVS and Radio Voce Spazio with Massimo Ferro in Italy.

 Continued explorations of old traditions and new sounds brought Musolino to a collaboration with avant guard musicians Kato Hideki and Marco Cappelli in and around NYC and the Metropolitan area.
-At the same time, trips back to Sicily and appearances at L'Evento in Memoria di Pino Veneziano in Selinunte connected Musolino to Sicilian folk artists such as Umberto Leone, Rocco Pollina, La Banda di Paceco, Palermo Art Ensemble, Vincenzo Castellana, Pippo Pollina, and Moffo Schimmenti.
+At the same time, trips back to Sicily and appearances at L'Evento in Memoria di Pino Veneziano in Selinunte connected Musolino to Sicilian folk artists s Umberto Leone, Rocco Pollina, La Banda di Paceco, Palermo Art Ensemble, Pippo Pollina, and Moffo Schimmenti.
 In 2009, when L'Associazione Pino Veneziano produced the compilation CD, Di Questa Terra Facciamone un Giardino , in honor of the Sicilian folk singer-songwriter Pino Veneziano, Musolino was invited to be one of the contributing artists.

 Musolino was an Artist-in-Residence at the Middlebury Italian Language School in Middlebury Vermont in 2008, 2012 and 2013.
 For her 2013 residency, Musolino penned a performance piece in which she narrated and sang Sicilian and Southern Italian folk music to tell the history of the briganti of Southern Italy.
 The work , Si Diedero alla Macchia,( They Went Into Hiding) with musical arrangements by John LaBarbera, has since been presented in both Italian and English.
-It was for Musolino pure joy to work again with gifted composer LaBarbera as he was her first musical director when she began performing in NYC.

 In April, 2016, Terra Sangue Mare, the trio of Musolino, Michael Delia and Fabio Turchetti, released a NEW CD.
 It was recorded in Prague during Terra Sangue Mare's Fall 2015 European Tour.
-Visit the Terra Sangue Mare page on the pull down menu above to read more about the CD, find reviews and where it's playing.
-Better yet, visit the store to purchase a download or a copy!

 Lending her voice to film, Michela can be heard on the soundtracks to Anthony Fragola's Un Bellissimo Ricordo, a documentary on the life of anti-mafia activist Felicia Bartolotta Impastato and Mark Spano's documentary about Sicily, Re-Imagining Sicily.